From Private Pilot to Airline Pilot, and Everything in Between

 - Find a job as a flight instructor.
 Many flight schools offer a retainer fee to keep you as an employee, and since flight schools are often paired with fixed-base operators that have larger, faster airplanes, instructors often have the opportunity for advancement.

 - Seek opportunities to fly bigger, faster airplanes in a scheduled environment.

 - Become turbine pilot in command (PIC), which is the person aboard the aircraft responsible for its operation and safety during flight.

 Within a couple of years, you should have the credentials to apply for an airline job.
 The timetable to achieve this depends on the discipline of each individual.
-Motivated folks may achieve this within three to five years, while others make require 10-15 years.
-However at any time during this progression, all individuals may be hired to work for a charter or corporate flight department--even with just few hours logged.
+Motivated folks may achieve this within three to five years, while others may require 10-15 years.
+However at any time during this progression, all individuals may be hired to work for a charter or corporate flight department—even with just few hours logged.
 Furthermore, once you pass that 1,500-hour mark, you can consider making the transition to a regional airline.